Big tobacco to take Australia packaging fight to higher court

 The lower house of parliament, where the government has a one-seat majority with the backing of Green and independent MPs, began considering the laws on Wednesday.

-The conservative opposition wants some changes to allow some very modest form of branding on cigarette packets, but it too is broadly in favor of the reform.
+The conservative opposition wants some changes to allow some very modest form of branding on cigarette packets, but it too is broadly in favour of the reform.

 New Zealand, Canada, the European Union and Britain are considering similar laws and governments in those countries are closely watching to see if Australia succeeds.